Woody1203/2021Q6/README.md

-# 2020Q5
+# 2021Q6
-internship and CV
+internship and Bayesian